Written By

 If your work takes you across a larger region, choose a card with strong regional coverage.
 This helps your drivers refuel easily without going out of their way.

-Businesses with vehicles travelling across the UK should choose a fuel card accepted at stations nationwide.
+Businesses with vehicles travelling across the UK should choose a fuel card accepted at stations nationwide, such as the Allstar One Fuel Card.
 This saves time and avoids long detours for refuelling.

 Consider how many vehicles you manage.
 Even if you only run a few, a fuel card can help control costs.
-Also, think about what fuel your vehicles use.
+For example, even self-employed workers and those in the gig economy can benefit from a fuel card to help control costs.
+As part of a thorough comparison of fuel cards, also think about what fuel your vehicles use.
 Some cards are designed for diesel, others for petrol, while some support both.
+Some cards also allow approved purchases like food or overnight stays, which is a great benefit for traveling staff.

 Fuel cards offer spending controls that help manage costs.
 You can set limits so cards can only be used for fuel.
 Some cards also allow approved purchases like food or overnight stays, which is useful for businesses with travelling staff.